 The kudzu plant is a coarse, high climbing, twining, perennial vine with attractive, sweet-scented, lavender flowers.
-It grows better in the South than it does in its native land and has no insect enemies here in the U.S. The huge root can grow to the size of a human body.
+It grows better in the South than it does in its native land and has no insect enemies here in the U.S. The huge, deep growing root can become the size of a human body.
 Many areas of the south have resorted to herbicidal spraying programs to keep the vine under control although goats, when staked out in a patch of kudzu, can keep it under control -- possibly even killing it out.
 Some kudzu plants may take as long as ten years to kill, even with the most effective herbicides.

 Kudzu is not recommended for home gardens due to its invasive habits.

 * Please consult with a physician before using any herbal remedy.

 Kudzu bloom on Payne Mountain Farms - photo by Janice Boling